Where Is Puerto Rico On A Map Of The World

 Puerto Rico, officially the Commonwealth of Puerto Rico, is an unincorporated territory of the United States.
 Understanding its location requires a shift in perspective.
 It's not just about latitude and longitude; it's about grasping its strategic importance in the Caribbean, its relationship to North and South America, and its unique geopolitical status.

 Geographically, Puerto Rico sits in the northeastern Caribbean Sea, approximately 1,000 miles southeast of Miami, Florida.
-It's part of the Greater Antilles, an island group that also includes Cuba, Hispaniola (Haiti and the Dominican Republic), and Jamaica.
+On top of that, it's part of the Greater Antilles, an island group that also includes Cuba, Hispaniola (Haiti and the Dominican Republic), and Jamaica.
 This positioning gives Puerto Rico a tropical climate, influenced by the warm waters of the Caribbean and the Atlantic Ocean.

 Comprehensive Overview

-To truly understand where is Puerto Rico on a map of the world, we need to delve into several key aspects:
+To truly understand where is Puerto Rico on a map of the world, we need to break down several key aspects:

 Precise Coordinates and Location

-Puerto Rico is located between 18.2208° N latitude and 66.5901° W longitude.
-This places it firmly within the tropics.
+Puerto Rico is located between 18.2208° N latitude and 66.Practically speaking, this places it firmly within the tropics.
+Worth adding: 5901° W longitude.
 The island is relatively small, measuring approximately 100 miles long and 35 miles wide, with a total land area of about 3,515 square miles (9,104 square kilometers).

 Its Position Within the Caribbean Archipelago